MISP/misp-book/administration/README.md

 #### Listing all users:

 To list all current users of the system, just click on List Users under the administration menu to the left.
-A view will be loaded with a list of all users and the following columns of information:
+A view will load containing a list of all users and the following columns of information:

 ![View, Edit or Delete a user using the action buttons to the right.](figures/list_users.png)